Finding AreaIn Exercises 23–36, find the indicated area under the... | Channels for Pearson+

 1

 Step 1: Understand the problem.
-You are tasked with finding the area under the standard normal curve between z = 0 and z = 2.86.
+You are tasked with finding the area under the standard normal curve to the left of z = 0.33.
 The standard normal curve is a bell-shaped curve with a mean of 0 and a standard deviation of 1.

 Step 2: Recall that the area under the standard normal curve represents probabilities.
-To find the area between two z-scores, you can use the cumulative distribution function (CDF) of the standard normal distribution.
+To find the area to the left of z = 0.33, you need to use the cumulative distribution function (CDF) for the standard normal distribution.

+Step 3: Use the z-score table (also called the standard normal table) or technology (such as a graphing calculator, statistical software, or an online tool) to find the cumulative probability corresponding to z = 0.33.
+The table or tool will provide the area under the curve to the left of this z-score.

+Step 4: If using a z-score table, locate the row corresponding to the first two digits of the z-score (0.3) and the column corresponding to the second decimal place (0.03).
+The intersection of this row and column gives the cumulative probability.

 Verified video answer for a similar problem: